mat-shepherd/ci-pp1-nurture-seo/README.md

 ### Design Choices
 I researched other digital marketing agency websites to find a bright, clean, and simple layout that fit my desired content and that was also responsive.
 I based my site design on the layout of [Workhu's](https://workhu.com/) website.

+Imagery used on the site was chosen to convey growth and as such are primarily images of nature.
+The hero iamge was chosen to covney the digital mrketing services provided.

 ### Colour
 As the agency focuses on growth through SEO and is called Nurture SEO I chose elemental (earth, water, sun, air) and organic (plants) colours to convey organic growth.
+Colors were adapted from palettes generated using [Venngage's Accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).

 Primary Colours - White / Green

 Secondary Colours - Yellow / Blue

-To remain WCAG AAA accessible I chose dark colour variants for background colours behind white text to mantain maximum contrast.
+To remain WCAG AAA compliant, I chose dark colour variants for background colours behind white text to mantain maximum contrast.
+Colour contrast compliance was tested using [WebAIM's Contrast Checker tool](https://webaim.org/resources/contrastchecker/).
+Brighter green, yellow, and blue colours used in gradients in the services containers were pruposefully not placed behind text to avoid poor contrast and accessibility issues.
 <br>

 ![Colour scheme](docs/features/colour-palette.webp)